yehudacohen/alchemy/alchemy-web/docs/providers/stripe/webhook.md

 # WebhookEndpoint

-The WebhookEndpoint resource lets you create and manage [Stripe webhook endpoints](https://stripe.com/docs/api/webhook_endpoints) to receive notifications about events in your Stripe account.
+The WebhookEndpoint resource lets you create and manage [Stripe Webhook Endpoints](https://stripe.com/docs/api/webhook_endpoints) to receive notifications about events in your Stripe account.

 # Minimal Example